Welcome to Poetry Spoken Here

 Check out Close Talking!

-In November of 2016, we launched a second podcast Close Talking, a show that dives deep into individual works of poetry and plumbs their depths.
+In November of 2016, we launched a second podcast Close Talking, a show that dives deep into individual works of poetry.
 New episodes post on the 2nd and 4th Friday of of each month.
-That show is hosted by Poetry Spoken Here producer, Jack Rossiter-Munley and his good friend Connor Stratton.
-Connor is an MFA student at the University of Minnesota and provides technical, textual analysis while Jack usually offers broader connections and a wide assortment of historical and literary resonances.
+Close Talking will be featured on a panel of literary podcasts at the 2019 Association of Writers and Writing Programs conference in Portland, Oregon.
+The show is hosted by Poetry Spoken Here producer, Jack Rossiter-Munley and his good friend Connor Stratton.
 Just like Poetry Spoken Here, Close Talking is available on iTunes, stitcher, and soundcloud.